Digital Interactive Services

 Small to large investors, and trading platforms as well, are well aware of the potential of cryptocurrency.
 For the uninitiated, cryptocurrency is a digital or say, virtual currency, which uses cryptography to secure transactions.
 At the core of it is a decentralised network of point of contacts called blockchain.
 Cryptocurrencies can make fund transfers easier, eliminating the need for a third party, such as a bank or a credit card company.
 Such transfers can be instead be secured with digital keys, say Arun Rishi Kapoor and Anand Chandrashaker of Infosys BPM.

-However, there are disadvantages and risks involved in the use of cryptocurrencies.
+However, there are disadvantages and risk factors in the use of cryptocurrencies.
 For one, cryptocurrencies are not immune to frauds and scams.
 Using cryptocurrencies, transactions can be near-anonymous, which makes it well-suited for a host of illegal activities.
 On the top of the list is money laundering.

 According to the Wall Street Journal, scams worth $4 billion (€3 billion) related to cryptocurrency were discovered in 2019.
 Fraudsters, tax evaders, and money launderers who intend to conceal an illegal money trail, often provide fake information, fake identities, create multiple accounts, and use stolen credit cards to deposit funds in these accounts.
 They buy cryptocurrency using these funds and distribute it amongst other of their wallets, which are often stationed overseas, even before legitimate customer realises the fraud on a stolen card and raises an alarm.